microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/microk8s/local_microk8s_monitor/_index.md

 description: >
 ---

-## Integrate Azure Monitor for Containers with MicroK8s as an Azure Arc Connected Cluster
+## Integrate Azure Monitor for Containers with MicroK8s as an Azure Arc Connected Cluster using a Shell script

 The following Jumpstart scenario will guide you on how to onboard an microK8s cluster which is projected an Azure Arc connected cluster resource on to [Azure Monitor for Containers](https://docs.microsoft.com/azure/azure-monitor/insights/container-insights-overview) using a Shell script.